TNA Impact!'s move to Monday nights: Move to Mondays

 On March 8, 2010, Impact! moved to Monday nights at 9 pm EST to compete head-to-head with Raw.
 Eric Bischoff was once again competing on the opposite side of Vince McMahon's WWE and in an interview with Bubba the Love Sponge, he said that he believed "history is repeating itself".
-This new "war" began in much the same way as the original did; with TNA relying on established wrestlers, including former WWE talent, and with the company being led by Hulk Hogan and Eric Bischoff.
+This new "war" began in much the same way as the original did; with TNA relying on established wrestlers, including former WWE talent, and with TNA being led by Hulk Hogan and Eric Bischoff.
 WWE spokesman Robert Zimmerman responded to TNA's move by saying "We're not too concerned.
 We're in good shape."
 Bischoff and Russo each stated that TNA were not focused on beating WWE in the ratings straight away, but rather gaining a significant share of their audience and growing TNA's own audience.

 On the March 8, 2010, Raw beat Impact! with a 3.4 rating which equated to approximately 5.1 million viewers, while Impact! did a 0.98 with 1.4 million viewers; the replay of the show on Thursdays did 1.0, getting TNA a combined audience of 2.7 million viewers.
 The following week, the March 15 episode of Impact! scored its lowest rating since November 2006 with a .84 rating.
 No quarter-hour segment of Impact! reached past the previous week's overall rating.
 The broadcast lost 15% of the audience it opened with, going from a .87 opening quarter-hour to a .72 in the A.J.
 Styles versus Jeff Hardy main event.
 Impact! averaged 1.1 million viewers, an overall decrease of 21.4% in viewership from the previous week.
 Raw scored a 3.71 rating and averaged 5.60 million viewers, an overall increase of 10% in viewership from the previous week.
 The broadcast's first hour was the most viewed first hour since August 24, 2009, while the second was the most viewed second hour since January 4, 2010.
 On March 22, six days before WrestleMania XXVI, Raw scored a 3.2 and Impact! scored a 0.86.
 Raw's rating was down more than one million viewers, equating to about 20%.
 Ratings for Impact! had improved slightly over the last week as they promoted a Career vs. Career match between Jeff Jarrett and Mick Foley.